WilsonBillkia/bane/README.md

 ```
 ssh-copy-id -i <KEY FILE> <BOOTACCOUNT>@<IPADDRESS>
 ```

+# Build a Chainlink / PostgreSQL Node

+System Requirements (Always check with offical documentation)

-Bane needs the optional core community libraries to be installed to ansible using the ansible-galaxy package manager
+Bane needs the optional core community libraries to be installed to ansible using the ansible-galaxy package manager:

 ```
 ansible-galaxy collection install community.general
 ```

-# Build a Chainlink / PostgreSQL Node
-System Requirements (Always check with offical documentation)

-Run the following command:
+To build a chainlink node with postgreSQL installed run the following command:

 ```
 ansible-playbook sergey.yml -i hosts --ask-pass -kK